-The Smart Prague concept is based on the worldwide known Smart Cities concept.
+The Smart Prague concept (The concept of Smart Prague to download (.pdf)) is based on the worldwide known Smart Cities concept.
 It was founded based on long-term priorities of the city, particularly defined by the Strategic Plan and by monitoring the world trends in the area of technological development.
 Six key areas, where the introduction of modern technologies will have the greatest positive impact on the life of the Prague inhabitants, have been defined: Mobility of the Future, Smart Buildings and Energies, Waste-free City, Attractive Tourism, People and the City Environment and the Data area.
 The Data area forms the heart of the entire concept.
 It will ensure the overall interconnection of all projects.
 The data platform, which will be built, will cover the entire city and will allow to assess and interpret municipal data as a whole for the first time in the city history.
 It will be used by the city management, companies and the public.
 Such work with the data can, for example, predict free parking spots in real time, thus contributing to the solution of one of the tricky problems in Prague.
 Several technological innovations are being introduced in the city in a trial operation, which will test the given technologies.
 Their future expansion is subject to the assessment of their benefits.
 We will thus reduce the risk of wasted investments into new technologies implemented on a large scale.

 Operator ICT plays the manager role in coordinating the fulfilment of the concept.
 Nevertheless, the city authorities decide about the actual project implementations.
 The authorities are particularly advised by the Council Committee of the Capital of Prague for the development of the Smart Cities concept in Prague and, when applicable, the Smart Cities Committee at the Prague City Hall.
 The key factor for the success of the Smart Prague concept is the involvement of individual municipal companies and municipal authorities.
 When addressing the projects, Operator ICT cooperates with the Technical Administration of Roadways of the Capital of Prague, the Prague Institute of Planning and Development, Prague Public Transit Co. and several other Prague entities.
 The objective is to interconnect all activities that support the Smart Prague concept to a maximal extent.
 Cooperation with the academic sector is similarly important for maintaining high quality and expertise of the modernization of the city space.
 Intensive consulting with the Technical University in Prague, Charles University and other academic institutions is also taking place.
 Nevertheless, the Smart Prague project is mainly being implemented for the Prague inhabitants, and that is why we communicate with professional as well as lay public.
 Utilizing the “I Have an Idea” campaign, we gather ideas about how the streets of Prague should look like and we strive to put them in life.